Combating Violence and Human Trafficking (HT)

 PEARR: Five Steps to Victim Assistance in Health Care Settings

-The PEARR steps were developed in partnership with physicians and other health professionals from HEAL Trafficking and Pacific Survivor Center, an organization committed to advancing health and human rights in the Hawai’i-Pacific region.
+The PEARR steps were developed in partnership with physicians and other health professionals from HEAL Trafficking and Pacific Survivor Center, an organization committed to advancing health and human rights in the Hawaii-Pacific region.
 PEARR represents five key steps for providing victim assistance to patients in a trauma-informed manner: Provide privacy, Educate, Ask, Respect and Respond.
-Following this course, providers should be able to educate patients about abuse, neglect and violence, assist patients with referrals to private and public community agencies, and access resources and tools (e.g., agency brochures and safety cards) that can assist with this process.
+Following this course, providers should be able to use the PEARR steps to educate patients about abuse, neglect and violence, including human trafficking, assist patients with referrals to private and public community agencies, and access resources and tools (e.g. brochures and safety cards) that can assist with this process.
 It includes a quiz you must pass in order to print results for completing the course.

 CommonSpirit Abuse, Neglect, and Violence Policy

-The CommonSpirit Abuse, Neglect, and Violence policy/procedure guides physicians and staff on what to do if they believe a patient may be at-risk of experiencing any type of violence, including human trafficking.
-This policy/procedure will apply to both acute and non-acute patient care settings.
+The CommonSpirit Abuse, Neglect, and Violence policy/procedure guides providers, staff, contract employees, and volunteers on what to do if they believe a patient may be at-risk of experiencing any type of abuse, neglect, or violence, including human trafficking.
+This policy/procedure applies to both acute and non-acute patient care settings.
+For an example of this policy/procedure, please contact Holly Gibbs at firstname.lastname@example.org.

 Abuse, Neglect, and Violence – Reference Guide

-The CommonSpirit Abuse, Neglect, and Violence policy/procedure directs physicians and staff to observe patients for risk factors and indicators of any type of abuse, neglect, or violence, including human trafficking.
+The CommonSpirit Abuse, Neglect, and Violence policy/procedure directs providers, staff, contract employees, and volunteers to observe patients for risk factors and indicators of any type of abuse, neglect, or violence, such as human trafficking.
 This reference guide provides a comprehensive overview of definitions, risk factors, verbal/nonverbal indicators, and resources for additional information.

 CommonSpirit PEARR Tool